 49ers rally late behind Trey Lance to beat Broncos 21-20 on rookie Jake Moody's kick

-Brock Purdy and Russell Wilson led their teams to field goals on their only drives of the game and the San Francisco 49ers beat the Denver Broncos 21-20 on Saturday night on a field goal by rookie Jake Moody on the final play.
+SANTA CLARA, Calif.
+(AP) — Trey Lance and Jake Moody got some vindication on the final drive for the San Francisco 49ers.

+Lance shook off an interception on his first drive to set up two fourth-quarter scores, including the winning 32-yard field goal from Moody on the final play of San Francisco's 21-20 victory over the Denver Broncos on Saturday night.

-Moody, drafted in the third round, bounced back after missing two field goals last week and an extra point earlier in the game to convert the 32-yarder after Trey Lance drove the Niners down the field in the closing minutes.
+Moody bounced back after missing two field goals last week and an extra point earlier in the game to convert the winner as he tries to show why the Niners used a third-round pick on a kicker.

+"There's pressure in those situations," coach Kyle Shanahan said.
+"That's really what he has to go through, those pressure moments.
+It was cool to generate some of those for him today.
+It was a step forward from last week."

 Purdy got his first game action since injuring his elbow in San Francisco's NFC title game loss at Philadelphia.
 Purdy underwent surgery March 10 and made it back for training camp but didn't play in the preseason opener at Las Vegas.